New build defects

 - Try and avoid walking and allowing pets onto your new turf until roots have bedded into the soil which can take weeks.
 This can cause permanent damage to the turf.

 - If your new turf has been laid on a slope, it can take longer to root in, so stay off it a little longer.

 - Wait a few weeks before mowing your new turf, and when you do mow it, be sure to set your mower to one of its highest cutting settings.
 When mowing in the autumn and early spring, it is best to use one of the highest cutting settings on your mower.

 - Fertilising your lawn a couple of times a year will help keep it healthy.
 Most people do this in the spring and autumn.

 A common pest for new lawns are leather jackets, which are particularly attracted to fresh, new turf.
 They are the larvae of the crane fly (daddy long-legs) and live just below the surface of the lawn until they emerge as adult flies during August-October.
 The adult flies then lay eggs and the new grubs start feasting, starting the cycle again.

 Regular mowing will also help keep leather jackets at bay.
 As leather jackets are a naturally occurring pest, especially in more rural areas, they are not considered a defect.

-You can find out more about leather jackets, including how to prevent and treat them, here.
+You can find out more about leather jackets, including how to prevent and treat them, in our leather jackets FAQs.